Keeping Tails Wagging: How to care for dogs in winter

 Pro Tip: Schedule a Winter Check-Up!

-Visit your local Perth vet (like Perth Vet Care or Murdoch Uni Animal Hospital) for a pre-winter health screen.
+For a pre-winter health screen, visit your local Perth vet (like Perth Vet Care or Murdoch Uni Animal Hospital).
 Discuss:

 -